Jane Sibbett: Philanthropy

 Sibbett has long been an advocate for survivors of domestic violence, working with the nine shelters of 1736 Family Crisis Center in Los Angeles.

 Personal life

-In 1989, Sibbett began dating Jon Cryer after working with him for some time on The Famous Teddy Z.
+In 1989, Sibbett began dating Jon Cryer after working with him on The Famous Teddy Z.

 In 1992, Sibbett married Karl Fink, a TV writer and producer who worked on the first two seasons of Herman's Head.
 Fink and Sibbett divorced in January 2016.
 They have three children together.